 ISC DHCP Server (Linux)

-This template assesses the performance of the ISC DHCP service on Linux machines.
+This SAM application monitor template assesses the performance of the ISC DHCP service on Linux machines.
 It uses Perl script and an SNMP process monitor for monitoring the performance of queries.

 If Perl is installed in a location different from

-/usr/bin/perl, you should correct all components in the first line of the Script Body field (
+/usr/bin/perl, correct all components in the first line of the Script Body field (

-#!/usr/bin/perl), or you can create a symbolic link to Perl (refer to your documentation for the
+#!/usr/bin/perl), or create a symbolic link to Perl with a

 Root credentials on the target server.